 Teignmouth's tidal flood defences

-The different conditions compared to Shaldon require flood walls, doors and windows to be constructed at the face of the affected buildings.
+The scheme was announced in December 2011 Link The different conditions compared to Shaldon require flood walls, doors and windows to be constructed at the face of the affected buildings.
 The appearance is not pretty but the work will protect these properties especially in future if sea levels rise.
 Another element of the scheme is to re-engineer a storm water holding tank and the deck covering it by Gales Hill, a minor access along the waterfront north of the New Quay Inn.
 It is believed that measures will also be taken to minimise the risk of pollution reaching the river.

 The limited extent of the works, compared to the Shaldon and Ringmore scheme, means that they must all be undertaken simultaneously.
 Every effort has been made to reduce disruption to businesses, residents and the public.

 Shaldon and Ringmore tidal flood defence scheme

 Shaldon and Ringmore are neighbouring villages by the Teign estuary.
 Houses, shops and hotels front the foreshore, reached by lanes and alleyways.
 There was a risk of tidal flooding to a basin behind the old informal defences, with two near-escapes in October 2004 and March 2008.
 The £8.3 million tailor-made scheme reduces the risk of tidal flooding to 453 homes and businesses.
 The Parish Council will operate the flood gates with 40 volunteer flood wardens.